exp0nge/battle-blocks-net/README.md

 # Battle Blocks Royale

+## Update
+This project has been reworked primarily by myself and [Claudia Yan](https://bitbucket.org/s1cyan/) and is no longer being updated.

 ## What is this repository for?

 Battle Blocks Royale is a local multi-player arena game developed by members of the ACM Unity Fall 2015 Gamedev team.